Zaynab bint Ali: Marriage and family life

-Zaynab's grandfather, parents, and two brothers are considered infallible in Twelver Shi'ism.
-Their names are inscribed on this plaque in the shrine of Abbas ibn Ali in Karbala.
+Zaynab's grandfather, parents, and two brothers are considered infallible in Shia Islam.
+Their names are inscribed on this plaque in the Al-Abbas Shrine in Karbala.

 Zaynab married her paternal cousin Abd Allah, whose father Ja'far al-Tayyar ibn Abi Talib was Muhammad's cousin and a prominent early Muslim, who was killed in the Battle of Mu'ta (629) against the Byzantines.
 Abd Allah was a narrator of prophetic hadiths, thirteen of which appear in the canonical Sunni collection Musnad Ibn Hanbal.
 Abd Allah also narrated hadiths from the Shia imams and might have lived long enough to be a companion to the Shia imam Muhammad al-Baqir, although this last claim is not reported by the prominent Shia scholar Shaykh Tusi.
 Abd Allah was wealthy and known for his generosity, even though he is said to have lived modestly.
 Accordingly, the marriage ceremony of Zaynab and Abd Allah is described as a simple affair.
 The Shia author M. Eshtehardi writes that Zaynab married Abd Allah on the condition that she would be allowed to daily visit her brother Husayn and travel with him.

 The couple had four sons, named Ali, Awn, Abbas, and Muhammad.
 They also had a daughter named Umm Kulthum.
 The Islamicist J. Esposito differs here, as he suggests that the couple had three sons and two daughters, without naming them.
 Awn and Muhammad were killed in the Battle of Karbala, and there is no information about Abbas, but Zaynab's lineage continued through Ali, also known as Ali al-Zaynabi.